oemof/tespy/doc/tespy_modules/characteristics.rst

 Characteristics
 ===============

-In this part we give an introduction on the TESPy characteritics implementation.
+In this part we give an introduction on the TESPy characteristics implementation.
 There two different types of characteristics available in
 TESPy: lines (:py:class:`char_line <tespy.tools.characteristics.char_line>`)
 and maps (:py:class:`char_map <tespy.tools.characteristics.char_map>`).